loglux/allmypayslips/README.md

 4. Place the downloaded Chrome WebDriver executable in the project's directory.

+Script reffers to the Windows version of the webdriver (webdriver.exe).
+Update it, if you use Mac or Linux.

+Alternatively to steps 3 and 4, you can use Selenium Grid instead of webdriver, just update 'self.driver =' uncommenting and commenting out correspodning lines.

 ## Usage

 1. Open the `payslip_fetcher.py` script in a text editor.